-In the previous post, we discussed indefinite integration.
+In the previous post, our IB Maths Tutors discussed indefinite integration.
 Now we shall discuss definite integration

 ► Definite Integration- We already know that this c here is an integral constant. we are not sure about its value.
 This c is the reason we call this process indefinite integration.
 But suppose we do our integration between certain limits like:-